 LIDAR’s ability to capture high-resolution, high-accuracy, extremely dense point clouds of scanned areas and objects is of value in many applications.
 Any process that requires an accurate 3D representation of an area is a process that can benefit greatly from LIDAR technology.
 LIDAR’s unique ability to capture vertical structure such as tree canopy or areas of low visual contrast (or at night) also provides significant benefit over more traditional approaches such as photogrammetry.

-LIDAR is not only available as an airborne mapping tool, mobile mapping, where the LIDAR sensor is mounted on a car, van or truck, is increasingly used for surveying roads and highways.
-Such specialized vehicles also capture oblique imagery, often as 360° panoramic images, in addition to the LIDAR point cloud.
-These data sets provide rich, high-resolution, highly accurate source data for a variety of applications from extracting engineering features such as edge of curb to identifying signage as part of an asset management program.
-LP360 and Terrasolid provide a range of tools for working with mobile mapping data form sensor and camera calibration through feature extraction.
+LIDAR is not only available as an airborne mapping tool; mobile mapping, where the LIDAR sensor is mounted on a car, van or truck, is increasingly used for surveying roads and highways.
+Such specialized vehicles also capture oblique imagery, often as 360° panoramic images, in addition to the LIDAR point cloud data.
+These LIDAR data sets provide rich, high-resolution, highly accurate source data for a variety of applications from extracting engineering features such as edge of curb to identifying signage as part of an asset management program.
+LP360 and Terrasolid provide a range of tools for working with mobile mapping data from sensor and camera calibration through feature extraction.
 GeoCue provides a robust project tracking and data management framework for these large complex data collects.

-LIDAR data has proven to be a very reliable method of mapping electric power lines and similar infrastructure for utilities.
-Due to the high density of the point sampling and the active remote sensing approach, LIDAR is ideal for detecting thin objects that are difficult or impossible to measure with other techniques.
-By applying automated feature extraction routines to the point cloud, the catenary of the hanging cable can be accurately mapped and extracted.
-Utilities can then use this information in engineering design software or as part of obstruction –danger tree –analysis to find encroaching objects that need attention.
+LIDAR data has proven to be a very reliable method for mapping electric power lines and similar infrastructure for utilities.
+Due to the high density of the point sampling and the active remote sensing approach, LIDAR is ideal for mapping thin objects that are difficult or impossible to measure with other techniques.
+By applying automated feature classification routines to the point cloud, the catenary of the hanging cable can be accurately mapped and extracted.
+Utilities can then use this data in engineering design software or as part of obstruction –danger tree –analysis to find encroaching objects that need attention.

 The rapid and cost-affordable acquisition of mapping data along pipeline corridors is a critical component of maintaining these facilities.
-Timely, accurate terrain data is need for both maintenance work, construction planning, risk assessment and safety programs.
-LIDAR offers an excellent tool for acquiring such data with a fast turn-around time to acquire a high-resolution, high accuracy point cloud of the ground and all above-ground assets.
+Timely, accurate terrain data is needed for both maintenance work, construction planning, risk assessment and safety programs.
+LIDAR mapping offers an excellent tool for such data acquisition with a fast turn-around time to acquire a high-resolution, high-accuracy point cloud of the ground and all above-ground assets.
 Airborne, mobile and static scanning LIDAR systems are all used in this application.
-Increasingly UAV/drone data sets are making an impact as well.
-LP360 and Terrasolid offer the tools necessary to rapidly assess and analyze the pipeline corridor for features of interest.
+Increasingly, UAV/drone data sets are making an impact as well.
+LIDAR mapping software programs such as LP360 and Terrasolid offer the tools necessary to rapidly assess and analyze the pipeline corridor for features of interest.

 Quality checking LIDAR data is a critical task when receiving point cloud data from a vendor.
 Inferior quality data or data that is incorrectly classified or that does not meet your accuracy specifications needs to be identified, isolated and repaired before those errors propagate into your downstream applications.
 Having a robust set of QC tools makes the task of reviewing and approving LIDAR data sets much more efficient and effective.
 Both LP360 and Terrasolid contain an extensive set of tools for verifying the accuracy and quality of LIDAR point clouds.
 Integrating these tools into a rigorous workflow for reviewing point cloud data will prevent poor data from slipping through to your end users.